caiogmello/infojr-nucleo-web/7-LaPadarie/la-padarie-caio-arthur-rafael/README.md

 The costumer is a model on the database, and have 4 routes, all of them accessible by buttons on the front-end.

-The front-end is completely responsive and I used the Next API for the back-end, with Prisma as ORM and SQLite as database.
+The front-end is completely responsive using styled-components and I used the Next API for the back-end, with Prisma as ORM and SQLite as database.

 ![Untitled](assets-readme/Untitled.png)